dgzlopes/install-k6/README.md

 - Detects your OS & architecture
 - Downloads the latest k6 release and installs it in `~/.k6/bin`
 - Tries to add `~/.k6/bin` to your PATH.
 If it fails, it will suggest you do it manually.
+- Checks if there are new k6 versions available and prompts you to update from time to time.

 ### How do I update k6?